Select variant

 The pattern consists of six colors combined in small and large patches to effectively obscure silhouettes.

-All units of the Austrian Bundesheer use Austro-Tarn on uniforms and equipment such as helmets and backpacks.
+All units of the Austrian Bundesheer use Austro-Tarn in their uniforms and on equipment items such as helmets and backpacks.

-In addition to the standard pattern, there are slight adaptations for winter operations or dry, open terrain.
+In addition to the standard pattern, there are minor adaptations for winter deployments or dry, open terrain types.

 Leave a comment